The number of possible STM services is limitless. Below you can find the ones that are validated in the STM Validation project.

 By importing and merging the approach routes when planning the ship´s route, replanning is avoided.
 It also means that the bridge officers and pilots will have a shared mental model of the voyage during the piloting stages of the voyage.

-The service is currently available for all Swedish ports.
+The service is currently available for all Swedish and Finnish ports.